bijuchelembra/UI-UX-Designer-and-HTML5-CSS3-and-jQuery-Developer-Portfolio/README.md

 # UI UX Designer and HTML5 CSS3 and jQuery Developer Portfolio : www.bijudesigner.com

-UI/UX Designer and HTML5 CSS3 and jQuery Developer Portfolio : www.bijudesigner.com
+ I am Bijeesh professional UI/UX Designer and<br><strong>HTML5, CSS3 jQuery Developer</strong>.I am passionate about creating new ideas and to be unique.

 → 6+ years of professional experience as UI/UX Designer and HTML5, CSS3 and jQuery Developer

 → Extensive knowledge of current web standards, HTML5 and CSS3, Jquery along with developing front end with Cross browser compatibility.